-The Department of Planning and Community Development helps to shape public policy through development of the City of Dayton's Comprehensive Plan (most recently CitiPlan 20/20), as well as through neighborhood and downtown initiatives and planning.
+Planning and Community Development helps shape public policy through development of the City of Dayton's Comprehensive Plan (most recently CitiPlan 20/20), as well as through neighborhood and downtown initiatives and planning.

-The Department carries out its work in two major Divisions: Community Development and Planning.
-It oversees housing and community development investments and historic preservation, including Local Historic Districts.
-It develops and administers urban design plans and standards, the Zoning Code & Map, and subdivision regulations.
+The Department carries out its work in two Divisions: Community Development and Planning.
+It oversees housing and community development investments and historic preservation, including local historic districts.
+It develops and administers urban design plans and standards, the zoning code and subdivision regulations.
 It also is responsible for developing human service policies and initiatives.

-Elected Priority Boards give citizens a voice in shaping City policy.
-The Department staff works closely with elected officials and citizens on the following boards: City Commission, City Plan Board, Board of Zoning Appeals, Landmarks Commission, and the Priority Boards.
-The Department maintains a calendar of scheduled public meetings.
-The Department manages the City's Community Development Block Grant, Neighborhood Stabilization, HOME, and Emergency Shelter Grant programs, as well as the Dayton Mediation Center.
+The Department staff works closely with elected officials and citizens on the following boards: City Commission, City Plan Board, Board of Zoning Appeals, Landmarks Commission and the Community & Neighborhood Development Advisory Board.
+The Department maintains a calendar of scheduled Board meetings.
+The Department manages the City's Community Development Block Grant, Neighborhood Stabilization, HOME, and Emergency Solutions Grant programs, as well as the Dayton Mediation Center.

 For information, call 937-333-3670.